-If you're a parent, teacher, or curious guardian — you're in the right place.
+If you're a parent, legal guardian, teacher, or simply curious — you're in the right place.

 Stamplo is built for children aged 7–14 who want to connect with pen pals in a slow, safe, and intentional way.
-Parents oversee every interaction.
+Parents or legal guardians oversee every interaction.

-Yes — Stamplo is one of the safest digital spaces for kids.
-All letters and pen pal requests must be approved by both sets of parents.
-Messages are encrypted at rest, and children are never visible to strangers.
+Stamplo is designed to be one of the safest digital spaces for kids.
+All letters and pen pal requests must be approved by both sets of parents or legal guardians.
+Messages are encrypted at rest, and children are never visible to other families without parental controls and approval.

 No. Stamplo uses a private invite-code system or parent-approved public profiles.
 Nothing is automatic — your child can only connect after you approve their request, and the other parent does the same.

 Children can write letters to pen pals once both parents have approved the connection.
-When a child sends a letter, you (the parent) must approve it.
-Then the recipient’s parent does the same.
+When a child sends a letter, you (the parent or legal guardian) must approve it.
+Then the recipient’s parent or legal guardian does the same.
 Only then is it delivered.

-Only if both sets of parents allow it.
+Only if both sets of parents or legal guardians allow it.
 You can toggle this setting in your dashboard.
 Every image is reviewed as part of the Four-Eyes Check before it's delivered.

 Children earn digital stamps for writing to pen pals in different countries or taking part in special kindness campaigns.
 It's a way to celebrate curiosity and care — not manipulate attention.

-Both!
 Children get to practice writing, learn about geography, and build empathy — all through real, patient communication.
-Many schools use Stamplo to support literacy and cultural awareness.
+Stamplo is also designed so schools and teachers can use it to support literacy and cultural awareness.

 Amazon Fire tablets use a built-in browser (called Silk) that unfortunately doesn't support text input reliably.
 This can cause the keyboard to disappear when a child tries to write a letter — making it frustrating or impossible to use.